The Council is the governing body of the Society, with ultimate responsibility for its governance and administration.

 She is Chair of the Fabian Society and a Councillor in the London Borough of Islington, as well as School Governor at Tufnell Park School and Founder of the Gareth Butler History Trust.

-Andrew May, Deputy Chair (Campaigns and Research)
+Deputy Chair (Campaigns and Research)

 Andy May joined the ERS Council in September 2011.
 He currently works as a consultant at a public relations firm.
 He began his career five years ago working for the Liberal Democrats, scoring success in local election campaigns before moving to the marketing department at Amnesty International UK.